DanielJMaia/milestone-project-1-band/README.md

 ### Mockups

-Please find attached the original idea for the look of the website.
+Here is the link to the original idea for the look of the website (https://github.com/DanielJMaia/milestone-project-1-band/blob/master/assets/Mockups/Starting%20Ideas.png) Done in microsoft paint.
+Vast improvements needed in the future.

-Insert stuff here

 ## Features